 You don’t focus on the future of the relationship.
 Instead, you enjoy the moment with him.

 You don’t initiate any invites to go out somewhere.

-The original Rori Raye describes leaning back as a kind of being in your body, opening up your body and basically receiving a man as he is, without an agenda.
+The original Rori Raye describes leaning back as a kind of being in your body.
+It’s an opening up your body and basically receiving a man as he is, without an agenda.